All Products

 Secondary indexes are used to reduce data query time at the cost of storage space.
 Secondary indexes allow you to query data based on non-primary key columns.
 This improves query efficiency but requires more storage space.
 For more information about syntax limits on secondary indexes, see CREATE INDEX and Secondary indexes.

-1. Modify the attribute of the primary table named dt.
+1. Set the mutability attribute on the primary table:

 ALTER TABLE dt SET 'MUTABILITY' = 'MUTABLE_LATEST';

-If you use a custom timestamp, you must set the attribute of the primary table to MUTABLE_ALL.
+If you use a custom timestamp when writing data, set the attribute to MUTABLE_ALL instead.

 BUILD INDEX idx ON dt;